Characterizing the velocity anisotropy of the Milky Way's stellar halo: Kinematic anisotropy

 as first presented in \cite{Binney1980}.
 This parameter describes the orbital structure of a system, measuring the dominance of radial and tangential velocity dispersion components.
 However, being an asymmetric function unlimited for negative values, it is not possible to directly compare radially- and tangentially-biased estimations.

 Considering this, we opted for presenting the orbital structure of the halo using

 which corresponds to the symmetrized anisotropy parameter presented in \cite{Read2006} for a spherical coordinate system.
-For conciseness, we refer to this symmetrized velocity anisotropy parameter simply as ``anisotropy index''.
+For conciseness, we refer to this symmetrized velocity anisotropy parameter simply as ``\textit{anisotropy index}'' ($\beta_s$).

-The anisotropy index preserves the behavior observed with the anisotropy parameter (see the comparison in Appendix \ref{ap:B}), with negative/positive values of $\beta_s$ indicating that the group of stars is dominated by the dispersion in tangential/radial velocity components, and $\beta_s = 0$ represents an isotropic sample. $\beta_s$ is defined in a symmetrical interval, limited in $[-1, 1]$, which reduces the distortion in the tangential behavior.
+The index $\beta_s$ preserves the behavior observed with $\beta$ (see the comparison in Appendix \ref{ap:B}), with negative/positive values of $\beta_s$ indicating that the group of stars is dominated by the dispersion in tangential/radial velocity components, and $\beta_s = 0$ represents an isotropic sample. $\beta_s$ is defined in a symmetrical interval, limited in $[-1, 1]$, which reduces the distortion in the tangential behavior.
 Symmetrized anisotropy parameters have been used for numerical applications (\citealt{Read2017}, \citealt{Mamon2019}), as it enables the construction of tangentially-dominated models.
-However, in Galactic studies, the orbital structure of the halo has been described by the traditional anisotropy parameter $\beta$. $\beta$ and $\beta_s$ can be easily converted, and a comparison between the values estimated here is presented in Appendix \ref{ap:B}.
+However, in Galactic studies, the orbital structure of the halo has been described by the traditional anisotropy parameter $\beta$. $\beta$ and $\beta_s$ can be easily converted\footnote{The parameter $\beta$ can be obtained from $\beta_s$ using $\beta = \frac{2\beta_s}{1+\beta_s}$}, and a comparison between the values estimated here is presented in Appendix \ref{ap:B}.